 Model Uses / Purpose

-The Single Family Forecast New Loan Acquisition Model (SFF-NAM) is a component of the Single Family Forecasting Model (SFM).
-Specifically, SFF-NAM brings in new acquisition to form the whole book of Fannie Mae Single Family portfolio at any future time so that the Single Family Forecasting Model’s transition predictions can be applied to the whole book (run-off and prospective) rather than just the runoff book as in other applications (e.g. GAGO using CCFA).
+The Single Family Forecast New Loan Acquisition Model (SFM-NAM) is a component of the Single Family Forecasting Model (SFM).
+Specifically, SFM-NAM brings in new acquisition to form the whole book of Fannie Mae Single Family portfolio at any future time so that the Single Family Forecasting Model’s transition predictions can be applied to the whole book (run-off and prospective) rather than just the runoff book as in other applications (e.g. GAGO using CCFA).

 Business Uses

 The usages of the SFM-NAM include, but are not limited to, business planning, corporate expense forecasting, revenue forecasts, and portfolio size management.
-The primary use of the model is in volumes forecasting for the Corporate Forecast, DFAST and MST financial forecaasts, as well as ESR’s monthly macro and housing forecast.
+The primary use of the model is in volumes forecasting for the Corporate Forecast, DFAST and MST financial forecasts, as well as ESR’s monthly macro and housing forecast.

 Model Dependencies